Aphelexi/WRO24_FE_MCD/README.md

 ##  Obstacle Challenge strategy

   Ryoiki Tenkai.
 Infinite Yap
-  Our obstacle challenge has a lot of overlap
+  Our obstacle challenge has a lot of overlap with the open challenge.
+There are only a few additions and differences.
+Firstly, there is an extra stage to the color filtering.
+This is to also accomodate for the pillars we will be running into.
+One for the red, and another for the green pillar.

 ##  Parts List
 update this from the google classroom